nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 way to do all this, but I've been able to modify the existing definitions a bit to allow more extruders.

-Unpacking these files into your resources directory (eg: `$HOME/.local/share/cura/5.4/`) should give you a new "A20Tx8" printer with eight extruders:
+Unpacking these files into your resources directory (eg: `$HOME/.local/share/cura/5.4/` on Linux, something like `Program Files\Ultimaker Cura 5.4\resources\` on Windows I think) should give you a new "A20Tx8" printer with eight extruders:

 [A20T with eight extruders (A20Tx8) printer definition](files/define_A20Tx8.zip)